Artikel in Massage Magazine – de Wai Kruh

 to nourish the body, support digestion, calm the nervous system and restore balance.

-In Thai healing traditions, herbs are seen as allies — gently guiding the body back to its natural rhythm rather than forcing change.
+They are seen as allies — gently guiding the body back to its natural rhythm.

 • physically, through warmth, circulation and tissue nourishment